It's never been easier to start a social network. Succeeding is another story - KTVZ

 Then there’s still the question of financial sustainability and, ultimately, profitability.

 Sites such as Gab or Parler that describe themselves as a free-speech alternative to more intensively moderated platforms have a clearly defined value proposition — but a hazier path to monetization.
-Parler has said that its business model will eventually revolve around advertising, but its controversies surrounding political speech — especially after it was kicked off of Amazon, Apple and Google’s platforms — could deter major mainstream brands.
+Parler has said that its business model will eventually revolve around advertising, but its controversial track record — particularly after it was kicked off of Amazon, Apple and Google’s platforms over what the companies said were numerous examples of violent content on Parler — could deter major mainstream brands.

 Should he launch his own social network, Trump may discover much the same thing, even with his fervent base.